-For example, the expression in Figure 16.3, "Description-logic representation of the CIMI DCM instance shown in Figure 16.2, "CIMI instance, rendered as XML.". "shows the DL formulation of the same "Pain in right lower quadrant" observation represented in Figure 16.2, "CIMI instance, rendered as XML.".
-Figure 16.3, "Description-logic representation of the CIMI DCM instance shown in Figure 16.2, "CIMI instance, rendered as XML.". "shows both the textual and the equivalent graphical rendition of the DL expression.
+For example, the expression in Figure 14.3, "Description-logic representation of the CIMI DCM instance shown in Figure 14.2, "CIMI instance, rendered as XML."." shows the DL formulation of the same5 "Pain in right lower quadrant" observation represented in Figure 14.2, "CIMI instance, rendered as XML.".
+Figure 14.3, "Description-logic representation of the CIMI DCM instance shown in Figure 14.2, "CIMI instance, rendered as XML.".
+Figure 14.3, "Description-logic representation of the CIMI DCM instance shown in Figure 14.2, "CIMI instance, rendered as XML.".
+Figure 14.3, "Description-logic representation of the CIMI DCM instance shown in Figure 14.2, "CIMI instance, rendered as XML.".
+Figure 14.3, "Description-logic representation of the CIMI DCM instance shown in Figure 14.2, "CIMI instance, rendered as XML.".

-Figure 16.3.
-Description-logic representation of the CIMI DCM instance shown in Figure 16.2, "CIMI instance, rendered as XML.".
+Figure 14.3.
+Description-logic representation of the CIMI DCM instance shown in Figure 14.2, "CIMI instance, rendered as XML.".

-Initially, the DL expression in Figure 16.3, "Description-logic representation of the CIMI DCM instance shown in Figure 16.2, "CIMI instance, rendered as XML."." is subsumed within the SOLOR concept hierarchy only by the concept "Pain," because the expression explicitly specifies only that the expression is a sub-class of Pain.
+Initially, the DL expression in Figure 14.3, "Description-logic representation of the CIMI DCM instance shown in Figure 14.2, "CIMI instance, rendered as XML."." is subsumed within the SOLOR concept hierarchy only by the concept "Pain," because the expression explicitly specifies only that the expression is a sub-class of Pain.
 This hierarchical classification would not help a query to recognize that the patient with this finding, in fact, has an instance of "Abdominal pain."
 However, the SOLOR ontology also includes the DL definition of the more specific concept "Abdominal Pain," specified as follows:

-5Note that this representation lacks the temporal "DateOfOnset" attribute, because that attribute falls outside of the SOLOR concept model (as further discussed in Section Section 16.1.3.3, "Outputs").
+5Note that this representation lacks the temporal "DateOfOnset" attribute, because that attribute falls outside of the SOLOR concept model (as further discussed in Section 14.1.3.3, "Outputs").

-Figure 16.4.
+Figure 14.4.
 Description-logic definition of "Abdominal Pain."

 Based on this logical definition of "Abdominal Pain," on the DL definitions of several other clinical concepts, and on formal rules of logic, a SOLOR reasoner can infer that the DL expression for "Pain in right lower quadrant" is subsumed by "Abdominal Pain."
-In fact, the reasoner can correctly classify the expression into the subsumption hierarchy of Figure 16.5, "Inferred subsumption hierarchy."
+In fact, the reasoner can correctly classify the expression into the subsumption hierarchy of Figure 14.5, "Inferred subsumption hierarchy.".
 Using these inferred subsumption relationships, the previous query to retrieve all patients who had experienced abdominal pain may now be reformulated as follows: